thekondrashov/stuff/README.md

 ## WPO test tools

 * [DareBoost - Website Performance and Quality Test Tool](https://dareboost.com) - DareBoost is an online tool to test, analyze and monitor your website: speed, SEO, quality, security.
 All you need for website optimization in a single service.
+* [SPDYCheck: Testing Websites for SPDY Support](https://spdycheck.org) - Check if a website properly supports the SPDY protocol, the super fast HTTP replacement, and troubleshoot any problems with the configuration.